projectEndings/diagnostics/README.md

  - All values for the `@mimeType` attribute are legal media type values according to the [IANA Media Type Registry](https://www.iana.org/assignments/media-types/media-types.xml) and the [IANA Character Sets Registry](https://www.iana.org/assignments/character-sets/character-sets.xhtml)

 **Note**: All pointers are resolved relative to the root URI and not relative to an @xml:base value declared.
-We currently do not take @xml:base into account for resolving pointers as it is unclear how to resolve
+We currently do not take @xml:base into account for resolving pointers as it is unclear how to resolve them.

 It will dereference private URI schemes which are correctly declared in TEI `<prefixDef>` elements.
 Incorrect values are listed by document.